-A number of things can cause fatigue in people with cancer.
+Many things can cause fatigue in people with cancer.
 This includes the cancer itself and the type of treatment you might have.

 - are having a combination of treatments

-- have an advanced cancer
+- have advanced cancer

 - are elderly